 Bike Lanes on North Rodney Parham

 A bike-friendly route to the Arkansas River Trail has been out of reach for many Little Rock residents, especially those living in West Little Rock.
-This gap in connectivity encourages residents transport their bikes on/in their cars to get to the trail, increasing vehicular congestion on the road and parking demands on trailheads and decreasing overall ridership for recreation or transportation.
+This gap in connectivity encourages residents transport their bikes on/in their cars to get to the trail, increasing vehicular congestion on the road and parking demands on trailheads and decreasing overall ridership.

-This project opens the Arkansas River Trail to much of West Little Rock (Picture 2).
+This project opens the Arkansas River Trail to much of West Little Rock (Fig. 2).

 The City of Little Rock did not widen N. Rodney Parham (a City street) all the way to Cantrell (a State Highway) because the Arkansas Highway and Transportation Department (AHTD) will soon work on Cantrell in this area.
 AHTD has not yet shared with the City concept drawings for their planned Cantrell work; any (expensive) N. Rodney Parham width expansion in AHTD's Cantrell right-of-way done by the City may have needed to be undone in AHTD's project.
 The City therefore stopped N. Rodney Parham expansion in this section to accommodate AHTD's Cantrell project.

-Pictures 3-8 show the new bike lane facilities traveling north from Valley Club Circle to Cantrell.
-The northbound bike lane ends before the Cantrell intersection (Picture 8).
-Signage in the bike lane and for cars will facilitate bike traffic to safely merge with vehicular traffic when the bike lane ends (Picture 9).
-Pictures 10-16 show the new bike lane facilities traveling south from Cantrell to Valley Club Circle.
-Note the traffic pattern approaching Pleasant Forest Dr. so that you are familiar with how to navigate it when riding (Pictures 14 and 15).
+Figures 3-8 show the new bike lane facilities traveling north from Valley Club Circle to Cantrell.
+The northbound bike lane ends before the Cantrell intersection (Fig. 8).
+Signage in the bike lane and for cars will facilitate bike traffic to safely merge with vehicular traffic when the bike lane ends (Fig. 9).
+Figures 10-16 show the new bike lane facilities traveling south from Cantrell to Valley Club Circle.
+Note the traffic pattern approaching Pleasant Forest Dr. so that you are familiar with how to navigate it when riding (Fig. 14-15).